Sage-Bionetworks/jccli/README.md

 #### Settings precedence

-JCCLI will look for settings (including API key, etc.) in the following order of precedence:
+JCCLI will look for settings (including API key, etc.) with the following order of precedence:
 1. Optional arguments
 2. Environmental variables
 3. Selected profile in config file